Athletico SC (Lebanon): History

 Founded in 2006, the academy has eight branches across the country.
 Since 2011, Athletico has been partnered with French club Olympique Lyonnais.
 In particular, Lyon provide the academy with training expertise and facilities.
 Athletico graduate Philippe Paoli moved to Lyon's B team in 2013.
 In 2019, Athletico became the first football academy in the Middle East to receive the "One-Star" label from the Asian Football Confederation (AFC).
 In 2021, the AFC approved Athletico as an elite one-star academy after meeting the 20 criteria in the AFC's Elite Youth Scheme.

 The women's team was founded in 2010 as one of the first in Lebanon.
 They were league runners up in the 2009–10 season, and cup finalists in 2010–11.
 They withdrew their team prior to the 2012–13 season.

 The men's senior team won the Lebanese Fourth Division Beirut in 2021–22, and were promoted to the Third Division.
+They won the Fourth Division Beirut once more in 2024–25.